 All our trainees (i.e. GP and hospital based) ARE EXPECTED TO ATTEND for the whole afternoon at least 80% of the time.
 We have asked the consultants to release those in hospital posts as this is a compulsory part of your training ….and remember to sign the register!

 The half day release programme is planned and produced by the programme directors together with the trainees on the scheme.
 This may take a few weeks to prepare, but there will always be a tentative plan in place until then.
+This timetable can be found by logging into GoogleDrive.
 Please incorporate both the early and definitive plans into your diary, electronic organiser, mobile phone or whatever system you use to keep your work organised so you are ready for any sessions which need advance preparation.

 In most sessions, some time is spent working in three small groups, each facilitated by either a Programme Director, Trainer, Intending Trainer, or a combination thereof.
 Working in small groups is the most important aspect of the Half Day Release course, because it encourages the following (and more!):